lizard-demon/bhopblox/README.md

 - **Technical Foundation**: Provides complete infrastructure for 3D voxel rendering with proper memory management and cleanup
 - **First-of-its-Kind**: The first game to integrate a complete WebAssembly 3D voxel engine within Reddit's social media platform

-#### 🏆 **Competitive Speedrunning & Leaderboards**
+#### 🏆 **Community Leaderboards & Competition**
-- **Real-Time Competition**: Compete against other players with live leaderboard updates showing current best times (42.5s, 50.17s, 58.2s, 61.7s)
+- **Real-Time Leaderboards**: View community leaderboards with current best times (42.5s, 50.17s, 58.2s, 61.7s) and compete for top positions
-- **Personal Best Tracking**: Automatic tracking of your fastest completion times with leaderboard integration when you achieve new records
+- **Personal Best Tracking**: Automatic tracking of completion times with leaderboard integration when new records are achieved
-- **Community Competition**: Challenge other Reddit users to beat your times and climb the community leaderboards
+- **Community Competition**: Challenge other Reddit users and climb the community leaderboards
-- **Time-Based Scoring**: Precision timing system that rewards skillful movement and optimal route execution
+- **Precision Timing**: Time-based scoring system ready for future gameplay implementations

 #### 🎨 **World Remixing & Content Creation**
-- **Custom World Creation**: Create remix versions of existing worlds with your own titles and descriptions for the community to speedrun
+- **Custom World Creation**: Create remix versions of existing worlds with your own titles and descriptions for the community to experience
-- **Community Content**: Share your remixed worlds as new speedrun challenges, expanding the available content for all players
+- **Community Content**: Share your remixed worlds as new posts, expanding the available content for all users
-- **Creative Tools**: Remix dialog system allows customization of world metadata while preserving the core speedrun challenge
+- **Creative Tools**: Remix dialog system allows customization of world metadata while preserving the core voxel data
-- **Social Sharing**: Remixed worlds automatically create new Reddit posts for community discovery and competition
+- **Social Sharing**: Remixed worlds automatically create new Reddit posts for community discovery and engagement

 #### ⚡ **High-Performance WebAssembly 3D Engine**
 - **WASM 3D Engine**: Complete WebAssembly voxel engine infrastructure with dynamic loading and initialization capabilities